mariadb-corporation/MaxScale/Documentation/Protocols/NoSQL.md

 Specifies the _password_ to be used when connecting to the backend, is the MongoDB® client is not authenticated.
 Note that the same _user_/_password_ combination will be used for all unauthenticated MongoDB® clients connecting to the same listener port.

+## `authentication`

+    * Type: enumeration
+    * Mandatory: false
+    * Values: `optional`, `required`
+    * Default: `optional`

+Specifies whether the client always must authenticate.
+If authentication is required, it does not matter whether `user` and `password` have been specified, the client must authenticate.

+Authentication should not be required before users have been created with (createUser)[#createUser] or added with (mxsAddUser)[#mxsAddUser], with authentication being optional and authorization being disabled.

+NOTE: All client activity is _always_ subject to authorization performed by the MariaDB server.

 ## `authorization`